-- ✓ Your chapter can recruit new adult members to your chapter for half price (\$17.50) at www.tu.org/intro.
-Even better, for every new member your chapter recruits, you will receive a \$15 rebate at the end of the year.
-So, for example, after your next women's specific casting clinic, for only \$2.50/ attendee you can buy memberships for everyone. - ✓ Youth and spouses/ partners can be added to the current TU membership of their parent or spouse/ partner for FREE using this online form at tu.org/familymembership.
-This is a great way for existing TU members to add all of the members of their household to their membership so everyone receives the benefits of being a TU member. - ✓ Youth can currently join TU online. - o Stream Explorers memberships (up to age 12) are \$12. - o TU Teen memberships (age 13 to 18) are \$14. - Bulk youth memberships are available at a discounted rate for purchase by your chapter if you, for example, hold a youth fishing day and want to give each child/teen a membership.
+- Recruit new adult members for half price (\$17.50) at www.tu.org/intro.
+For every new member your chapter recruits there, you will receive a \$15 rebate at the end of the year.
+So, for example, after your next women's specific casting clinic, for only \$2.50/ attendee you can buy memberships for everyone. - Youth can join TU online.
+Stream Explorers memberships (up to age 12) are \$12.

+TU Teen memberships (age 13 to 18) are \$14.
+Bulk discounted youth memberships (orders > six are \$8/ea.) are available for purchase.
+Contact TU's Youth Education staff for details.